Blueprint Travelers - Travel Site

 Jump to

-They are each safe for tourists with easy access to public transportation to get to all of the most popular tourist destinations.
-(Read more here about transportation through Buenos Aires here).
-Here are our thoughts:
+There are individual reasons to stay in each neighborhood and this can help you find the best location that fits your personality and goals of your trip.
+Each of the best areas to stay in Buenos Aires are safe for tourists with easy access to transportation to get to all the most popular tourist destinations.
+You can read more here about transportation through Buenos Aires here.

 Mural-lined Street, Palermo Soho, Buenos Aires, Argentina